Figueroa Corridor Icon

 There is a statue of Saint Edward to the left of the saints.
 By the way, Saint Edward is supposed to be the exact resemblance of Edward Doheny, the oil tycoon who ponied up a quarter of a million bucks for the church.

-At the request of Doheny, St. Vincent’s was built at a 45-degree angle in the form of a Latin cross (a cross with a longer descending arm).
+At the request of Doheny, St. Vincent’s was built at a 45-degree angle in the form of a Latin cross (a cross with a more extended descending arm).
 This was done to prevent any future building in the area that might detract from the beauty of the church.
 Doheny also drilled Los Angeles’ first oil well in 1892.

-According to an architectural website, the dome is 45 feet in diameter, rises 130 feet in the air and its exterior “is clad in handmade, glazed ceramic tile.”
+According to an architectural website, the dome is 45 feet in diameter, rises 130 feet in the air, and its exterior “is clad in handmade, glazed ceramic tile.”

 TravelsWithMaiTaiTom Factoid (from the West Adams Heritage website): “In 1921, Doheny persuaded his friend, President Warren Harding’s Secretary of the Interior Albert B. Fall, to lease to Doheny’s oil company large holdings of oil-rich lands owned by the U.S. Navy at Elk Hills in Kern County, California.
 This, in exchange for a suitcase with $100,000 in cash delivered to a Washington Hotel by Doheny’s son Ned.
 A similar deal was struck at the same time between Secretary Fall and oilman Harry F. Sinclair for a less valuable Navy oil property at Teapot Dome, Wyoming, in which Sinclair gave Fall $300,000.”
 Albert became the ultimate “Fall” guy, while Doheny was eventually acquitted, and fortunately the dome of St. Vincent’s is not shaped like a Teapot.